 The focus of neighborhood stabilization and local environmental improvement .
 Working with student leaders on local projects seems especially important to the bank, and again we should note the ease with which Bank of America presents links to its various applications.‘s efforts is on

 The fourth corporation on this list mostly gives in-kind donations like Sanofi-Aventis, for Novaritis also provides medicines to low-income individuals and families – to the tune of just over $177 million a year.
 “Novartis is committed to providing access to our medications for those most in need through the Novartis Patient Assistance Foundation, Inc., an affiliate of Novartis Pharmaceuticals Corporation.
 (PAF).”
-One enrolls for support depending on the drugs needed rather than applies for a grant.
+One depending on the drugs needed rather than applies for a grant.

 The final one on our list (and the last to clear the $100 million threshold) is GE ($103,573,293 in 2009).
 Education and healthcare programs are their focus, as noted on .
 GE’s website on its CR projects is certainly extensive (moving one to subdomains on ‘citizenship’ and ‘public policy’), but finding nuts-and-bolts information remains exasperating.
 On its so-called ‘Contact Us’ page, GE stresses its tendency to reach out to already-proven programs, and admits it rarely accepts unsolicited proposals.

 Periodically over the next few weeks we’ll report further research pursued on some of the top 50 corporate donors, their projects, and how your organization might benefit from starting a relationship with them.
 Corporate Social Responsibility might remain a hot theoretical issue, but many companies do take it seriously and nonprofits should be ready to engage them in that effort.